33152811/VCCMake/readme.md

     vcx86.cmd         : Compile master switch.
 Start compiling for x86 platform; Support VC2017、VC2019;
     vcx64.cmd         : Compile master switch.
 Start compiling for x64 platform; Support VC2017、VC2019;
     vca.cmd           : The source code to be compiled is placed here, you can add it at will;
-    CMake             : Directory; places the tools needed for compilation.
-Such as cmake, pkgconfig, 7z, etc;

 ## Compile specification:
     At the beginning of compilation, the source code directory is checked for existence;